joachim-gassen/tidycovid19/README.md

 ## Visualization

 The focus of the package lies on data collection and not on visualization as there are already many great tools floating around.
+Rgeardless, there are three functions that allow you to visualize some od the key data that the package provides.

+### Plot Covid-19 Spread over Event Time

-The function `plot_covid19_spread()` however, allows you to quickly visualize the spread of the virus in relation to governmental intervention measures.
+The function `plot_covid19_spread()` allows you to quickly visualize the spread of the virus in relation to governmental intervention measures.
 It is inpired by the insightful displays created by John Burn-Murdoch from the Financial Times and offers various customization options.

 ``` r
 #remotes::install_github("joachim-gassen/tidycovid19")